sabinbajracharya/react-chat-bubble/README.md

 ```
 type = 0 for sender AND 1 for receiver
 image = url of contact image
-text = message form the user
+text = message from the user
 ```

 ## To-do